qmk/qmk_firmware/keyboards/hexboard/readme.md

 * Hardware Supported: HexBoard Dev Unit (1.0), HexBoard Production Unit (1.1)
 * Hardware Availability: https://shapingthesilence.com/tech/hexboard-midi-controller/

+The ["Arduino" firmware](https://sr.ht/~earboxer/HexBoard/) remains the official firmware for the HexBoard, but QMK can be used as an alternative which offers keyboard functionality.

 Make example for this keyboard (after setting up your build environment):

 ```sh